The Bankrate promise

 4. Automate your savings

 One of the easiest ways to build savings is by automating contributions, which alleviates having to think about how much money to set aside each month.

-Most employers allow you to divide your paycheck so that different amounts go into different accounts.
-If not, you can likely set up automatic transfers with your bank.
+Many employers allow employees to divide their paychecks so that different amounts go into different accounts.
+Another option is to set up automatic transfers between bank accounts.
 Regardless of which option you choose, make it a priority to have your savings automated.